killbill/killbill-email-notifications-plugin/README.md

 4. [Add a default payment method](https://killbill.github.io/slate/#account-add-a-payment-method) and set it as default.
 5. [Create a external charge](https://killbill.github.io/slate/#invoice-create-external-charge-s) to trigger an invoice

-=> You should see an email sent for the invoice and succesuful payment
+=> You should see an email sent for the invoice and successful payment